MischaTheEvil/redmine_collapse/README.markdown

 2. Unzip the file to your Redmine into the vendor/plugins directory
 3. Restart your Redmine

+## Uninstall

+1. Remove the directory "redmine_collapse" from the plugin-directory "../vendor/plugins".
+2. Restart Redmine.

+Make sure that no plugin-assets remain available in "../public/plugin_assets/redmine_collapse".

 ## Credits

 Thanks goes out to the following people: